Murugappan family asylum claims

-Following the Labor government win in the 2022 federal election, the family was granted bridging visas to allow them to return to Biloela, and subsequently granted permanent visas.
+Following the Labor government win in the 2022 federal election, the family was granted bridging visas to allow them to return to Biloela, and subsequently granted permanent residency.
+As of August 2025 the family are settled in Biloela.
+They run a food truck business called Priya Nades Kitchen.

 Migration

-Priya and Nades were both living in Sri Lanka during the Sri Lankan Civil War which started in 1983 and formally ended in 2009 with the Sri Lankan Army defeating the separatist Liberation Tigers of Tamil Eelam (LTTE).
+Kokilapathmapriya Nadesalingam (Priya) and Nadesalingam Murugappan (Nades) were both living in Sri Lanka during the Sri Lankan Civil War which started in 1983 and formally ended in 2009 with the Sri Lankan Army defeating the separatist Liberation Tigers of Tamil Eelam (LTTE).
 Nades claimed to have been forced to join the LTTE in 2001 and as a result, claimed to be harassed by Sri Lankan government authorities.
 During and after the war, Nades travelled via Sri Lanka for work on three occasions on a Sri Lankan passport, on temporary work visas issued by the Sri Lankan government, to Qatar in 2004, Kuwait in 2008 and Qatar again in 2010.
 Therefore the Australian government claimed that Nades was not of concern to Sri Lankan authorities; this has been accepted in a number of subsequent reviews and court proceedings.

 Outside the judicial system, these findings have found both criticism and support.
 Damien Kingsbury, an academic specialising in international politics, said even though the civil war had ended, Sri Lanka was still dangerous for some minorities, saying "The environment is changing and it's never been particularly favourable to Tamils but it looks like it's changing back to a more draconian environment".
 Kingsbury's view contradicts corroborated claims that the prior deportation of failed asylum seekers to Sri Lanka by successive governments, including Labor, numbering at least 2600, had been found to be living safely and successfully in Sri Lanka after their welfare had been checked.
-In relation to this particular case, an experienced immigration lawyer, Simon Jeans, described the Murugappan's bid to stay in Australia as a "train wreck", including that the family had not been truthful in visa applications, and that evidence suggested that they came to Australia as economic refugees.
+In relation to this particular case, an experienced immigration lawyer, Simon Jeans, described the Murugappans' bid to stay in Australia as a "train wreck", including that the family had not been truthful in visa applications, and that evidence suggested that they came to Australia as economic refugees.